projectatomic/ansible-role-osbs-secret/README.md

-pulp-secret
+osbs-secret
 ===========

-This role imports [Pulp](http://www.pulpproject.org/) keys from filesystem into OpenShift.
+This role imports various secrets, such as Pulp or Koji certificates, from filesystem into OpenShift.
 See the [OSBS documentation](https://github.com/projectatomic/osbs-client/blob/master/docs/secret.md) for more information.